 You know how tons of new construction homes have those silly little Juliet balconies which at first seem kinda smart, then never get used since they just take up indoor space with both doors pulled open?
 No?
 Okay, then what about a teensy-weensy deck, so short on space that it leads to a Sophie’s Choice situation having to sacrifice comfy seating for a BBQ or vice-versa?
 Well, for a young Los Angeles couple, this second situation was in full effect when I checked out their 9X10 deck just a few weeks before summer kicked in.

 The couple, Greg and Mariette, live in an amazing neighborhood called Los Feliz which has pretty much everything they need within walking distance.
 In addition to all the urban amenities, the area offers some of the best views in Los Angeles.
-At first, they planned to use the deck as a place to have dinner outdoors; however, after running out of space inside their 500-square-foot cottage, it made more sense to utilize the deck as their actual living room, especially since it’s sunny and dry about 350 days out of the year in Los Angeles.
+At first, they planned to use the deck as a place to have dinner outdoors; however, after running out of space inside their 500-square-foot cottage, it made more sense to utilize the deck as their outdoor living room, especially since it’s sunny and dry about 350 days out of the year in Los Angeles.
 After sourcing 100% of the design materials on hayneedle.com, here’s how we turned the lackluster deck into a full-fledged outdoor living room.
 Everything here came from hayneedle.com, with the exception of the to-die-for view which I believe comes courtesy of the planet Earth.

 In its existing state, Greg and Mariette’s 9X10 deck was pretty much a depressing case of colorlessness.
 It made me very, very sad for them.
 Then the sadness turned into madness, and I wanted to punch their deck in its face.